St Stephen's Uniting Church (formerly Presbyterian)

 Hill, Norman & Beard 1934

 The present church and instrument were opened on 23rd March, 1935.
 Its specification had been drawn up with the consultation of George Faunce Allman (organist of St James', King St).
-The stop list included a Tromba and a Phonon Diapason on the Great, these being duplexed to the Choir so it could be used as a Solo division.
+The stop list included a Tromba and a Phonon Diapason on the Great, these being duplexed to the Choir so they could be used as a Solo division.
 There was also a stop rarely found on organs in Australia - a Doppel Flute 8'.
 Of three manuals and 48 stops, this instrument was contained in an imposing Art Deco/neo-Gothic case of Queensland maple displaying towers of pipes with bronze finish.
-The detached console was equipped with circular stop buttons mounted on angled jambs; these illuminated in the "on" position and were activated by the merest touch.
+The detached console was equipped with circular stop buttons mounted on angled jambs; these illuminated in the 'on' position and were activated by the merest touch.
 In less than 20 years after this organ was built, many faults had developed in the electro-pneumatic action, as well as runnings in the windchests.
-These defects were corrected by H, N & B in 1953, and since 1970, Pitchford and Garside have rebuilt the console (removing the illuminating stops) and effected tonal alterations to create a more classical specification.
+These defects were corrected by HN & B in 1953, and since 1970, Pitchford and Garside have rebuilt the console (removing the illuminating stops) and effected tonal alterations to create a more neo-classical specification.
+The Choir division had been located on the left hand side of the church with the organ case on the right hand side being totally empty.
+During the 1970s, the Choir was moved over to the right hand side and left unenclosed, making it more like a Positive division.

 The 1934 specification provided by Stuart Garside was: